Sri Petaling line extension: History

-Extensions to the LRT Kelana Jaya Line and Ampang and Sri Petaling Lines (formerly known as PUTRA and STAR LRT, respectively) were proposed by the Malaysian government in 2006.
-The proposal suggested extensions from Kelana Jaya and Sri Petaling to USJ and Puchong, respectively, converging at Putra Heights.
-The extension is named the "LRT Extension Project" (LEP) and will be part of a RM10 billion plan to expand Kuala Lumpur's public transport network.
+Extensions to the LRT Kelana Jaya Line and LRT Sri Petaling Line (formerly known as PUTRA and STAR LRT, respectively) were proposed by the Malaysian government in 2006.
+The proposal suggested extensions from Kelana Jaya and Sri Petaling to Subang Jaya and Puchong, respectively, converging at Putra Heights.

+The LRT Extension Project (LEP) was part of a RM10 billion plan to expand Kuala Lumpur's public transport network.

-The proposed extension included 17.7 km of elevated track to serve 11 new stations and extended the line terminus from Sri Petaling to Putra Heights.
+The proposed extension included 17.7 km of elevated track to serve 11 new stations and extended the line's terminus from Sri Petaling to Putra Heights.
+This was the first the LRT Sri Petaling Line served the state of Selangor; it was previously fully contained within the borders of the Federal Territory of Kuala Lumpur.
+The line was extended beyond Sri Petaling to serve a portion of southern Kuala Lumpur as well as Puchong in Selangor, before terminating at Putra Heights in Subang Jaya where it meets the LRT Kelana Jaya Line.